 What is a Biosensor?

 The main application of this biosensor involves the investigation of environmental pollution control in the agricultural sector as well as in the food industry.
 The main features of a biosensor are stability, cost, fertility, and sensitivity.

-The short form of the biological sensor is known as biosensors.
-These sensors probably contain enzymes as a biological element.
+The short form of the biological sensor is known as a biosensor.
+These sensors probably contain enzymes as biological elements.
 If not nucleic acid then antibody.
 The bio-element communicates by being tested by the analyzer and the biological response can be converted into an electrical signal using a transducer.